 The School has one governmental fund, the General Fund.
 The General Fund is considered a major fund and is used to account for the School's general operations.
-The General Fund began the year with a positive fund balance of \$568,791.
-Ending Fund Balance increased by \$94,093 due to operating within the given budget constraints and the receipt of Federal COVID resources.
+The General Fund began the year with a positive fund balance of \$662,884.
+Ending Fund Balance increased by \$144,060 due to Supplemental Budget passed by the legislature in April, 2022 in addition to the receipt of Federal COVID resources.